jvincze84/jvincze84.github.io/docs/Install_And_Configure_Wireguard_VPN.md

 * Peers have `PersistentKeepAlive` set to 25 seconds.
 This means all peer update its EndPoint on the ServerSide.
 * Peer configurations between Client1 and Client3 have no `PersistentKeepAlive`  set up, because they know each other IP addresses.
 * Client1 and Client3 have direct VPN connection to each other.
-* Client1 has  peer configured:
+* Client1 has 2 peer configured:
     - Connection to the server
     - Connection to Client3
-* Client3 has  peer configured
+* Client3 has 2 peer configured
     - Connection to the server
     - Connection to Client1
-* Client2 has one peer configured, to the Wireguard Server.
+* Client2 has one peer configured: to the Wireguard Server.
 * "Your mobile phone" has only one peer configured, to the WireGuard server.
     - The mobile cient access other peers over the WireGuard server.
-    - Mobile clients can access the others on ther VPN IP address (10.10.0.0/24)
+    - Mobile clients can access the others on their VPN IP address (10.10.0.0/24)
 * If the WireGuard server fails your mobule cient lose connection to all peers.
-Only Client1 and Client3 can access each other without the server, over VPN.
+Only Client1 and Client3 can access each other over the VPN without the server.
-* Even the connection between Client2 and Client3 or Client2 and Client1 goes through the server.
+* The connection between Client2 and Client3 or Client2 and Client1 goes through the server.
 * This setup works even when your private home network is behind CGN NAT.

 Disatvantages: